taikoxyz/taiko-mono/packages/docs-site/src/content/docs/core-concepts/what-is-taiko.md

 ### Non-critical infrastructure

 :::note
-By **non-critical** we mean anyone can run these components, not just Taiko Labs.
+Anyone can run these components, not just Taiko Labs.
 Yes you can sequence blocks on Taiko, host your own bridge using our [signal service](/core-concepts/bridging#the-signal-service), etc.
 :::

 #### Frontends